Available in VPC

 EOT

-1. After connecting to Ambari, click [Oozie] > [CONFIGS] > [ADVANCED] > [Custom oozie-site] > [Add Property ...] add the two settings below, press the [SAVE] button to save , and then press the [RESTART] button to restart.
+- After accessing Ambari, click [Oozie] > [CONFIGS] > [ADVANCED] > [Custom oozie-site] > [Add Property ...] and add the 2 settings below, press [SAVE] to save, and then press [RESTART] to restart.

 In this guide, to reproduce the Oozie workflow's failure, we connected to Hue and executed a simple workflow like the one below.
 After performing the shell action, we arbitrarily set the conversion state to KILL.
-You can apply the same to complex workflows by referring to the Sqoop and Hive usage guides in Hue Oozie Workflow.
+You can apply the same to complex workflows by referring to Using Sqoop and Hive in Hue Oozie Workflow.

-1. Access [Hue] and click the left menu [Oozie editor] > [Workflow] button.
-After that, add an arbitrary Shell Script to the workflow as shown below and click the [Settings] button.
+- Access [Hue] and click the left menu [Oozie editor] > [Workflow].
+After that, add an arbitrary Shell Script to the workflow as shown below and click [Settings].

 Message Alerts using SENS service

-In this guide, NAVER Cloud's SENS service is used to implement the message alert function for alerts in Ambari.
-For the description of SENS service, see Simple & Easy Notification Service Introduction Guide.
+In this guide, NAVER Cloud's SENS service is used to implement the message alert feature for alerts in Ambari.
+For the description of SENS service, see Simple & Easy Notification Service Introduction

 a.
 Create a SENS project

-1. To use the SENS service, create a SENS project and query key values.
-For an explanation of this, see Common Guide.
+- To use the SENS service, create a SENS project and query key values.
+For an explanation of this, see Common guide.

-2. Please register the sender number to use the SENS SMS service.
-For an explanation of this, see Calling Number Guide.
+- Register the sender number to use the SENS SMS service.
+For an explanation of this, see Calling number guide.

 b.
 Ambari Alert Notifications Settings

-1. After connecting to Ambari, click [Alerts] > [ACTIONS] > [Manage Notifications] > [+] button to register an alert target as shown below.
+- After accessing Ambari, click [Alerts] > [ACTIONS] > [Manage Notifications] > [+] to register an alert target as shown below.

-2. Connect to the Cloud Hadoop (VPC) edge node via ssh.
-For instructions on how to access the edge node, see Connect cluster nodes vis SSH.
+- Connect to the Cloud Hadoop (VPC) edge node via ssh.
+For instructions on how to access the edge node, see Access a cluster node with SSH.

-3. Execute the command below to create the Custom Alerts file in the /var/lib/ambari-server/resources/scripts path.
+- Execute the command below to create the Custom Alerts file in the /var/lib/ambari-server/resources/scripts path.
 This guide utilizes an API to sending requests message to the SENS service.
-For a description of the SENS service API, see SMS API Guide.
-For instructions on creating Ncloud API Signature, see Ncloud API Guide.
+For more information about the SENS service API, see SMS API guide.
+For more information about creating Ncloud API Signature, see Ncloud API guide.

 sudo vi /var/lib/ambari-server/resources/scripts/alert.py